acbonilla1/Futuremakers2022/README.md

 Day 13: Today I solidified my skills/knowledge pertaining to classifying images using machine learning.
 I feel more confident in my syntax and ability relating to basic neural networks.

 Day 14: Today I learned more about underfitting/overfitting.
 I am more capable in identifying when my model is either underfitting or overfitting, as well as finding ways to mitigate this behavior.

+Day 15: Today I learned about autoencoders.
+It was interesting to realize that there images can be encoded (compressed) into compressed representations, and then later decoded (expanded) back into their previous forms.
+The terminology still confuses me a bit, and so I plan to continue studying this topic more so that I can feel confident when talking about it!